holoyan/python-data-validation/README.md

 The field under validation must have a size between the given min and max.
 Strings, numerics, list, dict... are evaluated in the same fashion as the [size](#sizevalue) rule.

+### in:foo,bar,...

+The field under validation must be included in the given list of values.

+### nullable

+The field under validation may be `None`.

 ### min:value